ciceklab/ECOLE/README.md

 ```
  You can change the argument parameters within the script to run it on cpu and/or to obtain merged CNV calls.

-### Output file of ECOLÉ
+### Output file of ECOLE
-- At the end of the CNV calling procedure, ECOLÉ will write its output file to the directory given with -o option.
+- At the end of the CNV calling procedure, ECOLE will write its output file to the directory given with -o option.
 In this tutorial it is ./ecole_calls_output
-- Output file of ECOLÉ is a tab-delimited .bed like format.
+- Output file of ECOLE is a tab-delimited .bed like format.
-- Columns in the output file of ECOLÉ are the following with order: 1.
+- Columns in the output file of ECOLE are the following with order: 1.
 Sample Name, 2.
 Chromosome, 3.
 CNV Start Index, 4.
 CNV End Index, 5.
-ECOLÉ Prediction
+ECOLE Prediction
-- Following figure is an example of ECOLÉ output file.
+- Following figure is an example of ECOLE output file.

 <img src="./example_output.png"   class="center">